bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

     defp insert_graphemes(trie, []), do: trie

 This recursion can be a little mind bending for the uninitiated.
-Let's take `"apple"` as our word, so the grapheme list is `["a", "p", "p", "l", "e"]`.
+Let's take `"apple"` as our word;
+this makes the grapheme list `["a", "p", "p", "l", "e"]`.
 On first application, the `"a"` is split from the list.
 Next, the trie is accessed to see if `"a"` has a map of children (it doesn't yet).
 An empty map is returned as default, and the `rest` of the graphemes are inserted into this map recursively, with the process starting again for `"p"`.
-Finally, this `subtrie` is inserted into the trie under the `"a"` key.
+Finally, this `subtrie` is inserted into the trie under the `"a"` key where it all began.

-Let's explain the base case when the second argument is an empty list.
+Let's understand the base case when the second argument is an empty list.
 The `grapheme` will be `"e"` and `rest` will be `[]`.
-At this point, the `trie` is still an empty hash since this function has yet to return and resolve the recursion.
+At this point, the `trie` is still an empty hash since this entire function has yet to return and resolve the recursion.
-Therefore, when the base case is reached, the empty map is returned and bound to the `subtrie` and `"e"` ends up pointing to this empty map.
+Therefore, when the base case is reached, the empty map is returned, bound to the `subtrie`, and `"e"` ends up pointing to this empty map.
 Here's a visual of the callstack and final data:

     insert_graphemes(%{}, ["a" | ["p", "p", "l", "e"]])